khanrc/tf.gans-comparison/README.md

 # GANs comparison without cherry-picking

-Implementions of some theoretical generative adversarial nets: DCGAN, EBGAN, LSGAN, WGAN, WGAN-GP, BEGAN, and DRAGAN.
+Implementations of some theoretical generative adversarial nets: DCGAN, EBGAN, LSGAN, WGAN, WGAN-GP, BEGAN, and DRAGAN.

 I implemented the structure of model equal to the structure in paper and compared it on the CelebA dataset.